Saliva plays an important role in the use and maintenance of dentures. Here are some ways in which it can affect dentures:

 What if I have excess saliva with my dentures?

-Excessive saliva production (hypersalivation) is a common problem that can occur when wearing dentures, especially during the initial adjustment period.
+Excessive production (hypersalivation) is a common problem that can occur when wearing dentures, especially during the initial adjustment period.
 Here are some tips to help manage excess saliva with dentures:

-- Stay hydrated: Drinking plenty of water can help keep the mouth hydrated and reduce excessive saliva production.
+- Stay hydrated: Drinking plenty of water can help keep the mouth hydrated and reduce excessive production.

 - Practice swallowing: Swallowing frequently can help stimulate the muscles in the mouth and throat, which can help reduce excessive saliva production.

-- Adjust the fit: If the dentures are too loose or do not fit properly, they can cause excessive saliva production.
+- Adjust the fit: If the dentures are too loose or do not fit properly, they can cause excessive production.
 Your denturist can adjust the dentures or recommend a denture adhesive to help improve the fit.

-- Talk to your denturist: If you continue to experience excessive saliva production, it’s important to talk to your denturist.
+- Talk to your denturist: If you continue to experience excessive production, it’s important to talk to your denturist.
 They can examine your dentures and recommend adjustments or other solutions to help improve your comfort.